krzentner/language-world/data/gpt-3.5-turbo/chain_md/bin-picking-1.md

-To pick up the cube and place it in the target bin, the robot should perform the following steps:
+The steps that the robot should perform in order to pick up the cube and place it in the target bin are:

-    Steps:  1.
-Put gripper above cube  2.
-Drop gripper around cube  3.
-Close gripper around cube  4.
-Move cube to target bin  5.
-Drop cube in target bin
+1. Locate the cube and the target bin.
+The robot should use its sensors to locate both objects and identify their positions.

-    First, put the gripper roughly above the cube.
+2. Move the gripper above the cube.
+The robot should position its gripper directly above the cube.

-    - When the robot's gripper is not above the cube, the robot should place gripper above cube.
+3. Drop the gripper around the cube.
+The robot should lower its gripper until it's wrapped around the cube.

-    If the gripper isn't around the cube, put it around the cube.
+4. Close the gripper around the cube.
+The robot should clamp its gripper shut, firmly holding onto the cube.

-    - When the robot's gripper is not around the cube and the robot's gripper is open, the robot should drop gripper around cube.
+5. Move the gripper to the target bin.
+The robot should move its gripper towards the target bin.

-    If the gripper is near the cube and open, maybe we can grab it by closing the gripper.
+6. Align the gripper with the target bin.
+The robot should use its sensors to ensure that the gripper is aligned with the target bin.

-    - When the robot's gripper is near the cube and the robot's gripper is open, the robot should close gripper around cube.
+7. Open the gripper to release the cube into the bin.
+The robot should open its gripper, allowing the cube to fall into the bin.

-    We closed the gripper, and the cube is still near the gripper, so maybe we grabbed it.
-Try to move the cube to the target bin.
-If we didn't grab it, we'll just go back to an earlier step.
+8. Verify that the cube is properly placed in the bin.
+The robot should use its sensors to confirm that the cube has been successfully placed in the target bin.

-    - When the robot's gripper is above the target bin and the robot's gripper is closed, the robot should drop cube in target bin.
+9. Repeat the process for all remaining cubes.
+If there are additional cubes to be picked up, the robot should repeat the process from the beginning until all cubes have been successfully placed in the target bin.